 M.A. + 87 units M.A. + Ed.S.
 (45 units) + Ed.D.
 (42 units)

-Option 2 Option 2 is designed for those graduates who come into the program after completion of a Bachelor of Arts or Bachelor of Science degree or who have a Master of Arts degree in professional education.
+Option 2 Option 2 is designed for those graduates who are admitted to the program after completion of a Bachelor of Arts or Bachelor of Science degree or who have a Master of Arts degree in professional education.